Catch up with parts 1 and 2 of this 3-part series here:

-Here are some things to keep in mind (and my thoughts) when communicating with each resume writer:
+Some things to keep in mind (and my thoughts) when communicating with each resume writer

 Does she/he ask you how you’re targeting your search?
-Don’t be talked into an untargeted, watered down generic resume.
+Don’t be talked into an un-targeted, watered down generic resume.
 It could prolong or derail your job search.
-See my post, The Biggest Executive Resume Writing Mistake.
+See my post, How to Write An Irresistible Executive Resume in 10 Steps.

-Will they deliver the finalized resume to you in Word, PDF, text and/or other versions?
-You may need a text version for copying and pasting your resume into online forms and applications.
+Will they deliver the finalized resume to you in Word, PDF, ATS-friendly and/or other versions?
+The ATS-friendly (Applicant Tracking System) version is the one you’ll send to people who will place your resume into a database.

-Beyond the resume, do they also create supporting career marketing documents – LinkedIn profiles, Google Plus profiles, other social media profiles, job search coaching, other career coaching, and other career services?
+Beyond the resume, do they also create supporting career marketing documents (biography, cover letter, etc.), and other services – LinkedIn profiles, other social media profiles, job search coaching, other career coaching, and other career services?
 If they don’t offer other services you’re interested in, will they recommend other professionals who do?

 Fees range wildly, from a few hundred dollars to thousands for a resume alone.
 You’ll have to decide where the value is for you, based on meeting your various criteria, and the writer’s years of experience and level of expertise.

-How and when is payment made?
+Ask how and when payment is made.
 The careers industry standard is full payment upfront, usually by credit card.
 You may be able to make other arrangements.

 If the resume writers you talk with don’t feel like a good fit for you, for whatever reason, they may be willing to refer you to other qualified writers.
 Many of us have a wide network of colleagues in the industry, with different areas of expertise, with whom we have referral connections.
 Just ask.